 Find out information about your campus safety office, such as its location, hours of operation, and phone number.
 You might even want to give it a visit and familiarize yourself when you arrive on campus.
 Ask about services such as emergency phone stations, campus safety escorts, and maps with suggested safe routes.

 College campuses are full of people you don’t know, so though the area may feel familiar, it’s still necessary to take safety precautions.
 There are security services and safety programs, but ultimately it’s up to students to take measures to protect themselves.
-Use these five tips to keep yourself safe on your college campus.
+Use these five campus safety tips to make sure you're staying safe at school.

 Grace Carter is a content manager at Assignment Writing Service and Big Assignments educational websites.
 She creates content strategies, improves conversion and works with marketing team.
 Grace also works as online tutor at OXEssays academic service.